Steven McNicoll

 In 2009, McNicoll starred along with Gordon Kennedy Colin McCredie and Sara Crowe in Tim Firth's comedy musical The Corstorphine Road Nativity at The Festival Theatre.

-In November 2010, McNicoll's play The House was premiered at Oran Mor in Glasgow.
+In November 2010, McNicoll's play The House was premiered at Òran Mór in Glasgow.

-In 2011, he played Toby Belch in Twelfth Night and in 2012, David O Selznick in Moonlight and Magnolias in two hugely successful productions directed by Rachel O'Riordan in her debut season at Perth Theatre.
+In 2011, he played Toby Belch in Twelfth Night and in 2012, David O. Selznick in Moonlight and Magnolias in two hugely successful productions directed by Rachel O'Riordan in her debut season at Perth Theatre.
 Later that same year he was a recipient of The Argos Angel award for his performances in Paddy Cunneen's Fleeto and Wee Andy at the Brighton Festival.

 McNicoll has also appeared regularly at the Kings Theatre, Glasgow in the annual Christmas pantomime.

 On radio, he has worked extensively for the BBC for over thirty years, starting as a child actor, then progressing to writing and acting in plays and series for Radio 3 and 4.
 In July 2012, he could be heard as Pa Joad opposite Michelle Fairley in a three part Radio 4 Classic Serial adaptation of John Steinbeck's The Grapes of Wrath.
 And with Brian Cox in episodes of McLevy.